hashicorp/terraform-provider-aws/website/docs/r/appstream_fleet_stack_association.html.markdown

 * `fleet_name` - (Required) Name of the fleet.
 * `stack_name` (Required) Name of the stack.

-## Attributes Reference

-In addition to all arguments above, the following attributes are exported:

-* `id` - Unique ID of the appstream stack fleet association.

 ## Import

 AppStream Stack Fleet Association can be imported by using the `fleet_name` and `stack_name` separated by a slash (`/`), e.g.,